stisti/jenkins-app/README.rst

 You have to do it before starting Jenkins.app.
 If you wan to make the change permanent, study ``man launchctl`` and ``man launchd.conf``

+Actually, I've found launchd does not execute the commands in launchd.conf and this tip does not work across logouts.

 Technical details
 =================